 A major frustration the music community faces today is songwriter and producer discovery.
-There is not a single destination that displays credits and the sources that aim to do this lack easy customization, control and a way to listen and engage with the music.
+There is not a single destination that displays credits, and the sources that aim to do so lack easy customization, control, and a way to listen and engage with the music.

-At any stage in your career, you can use playlist naming to add context for the viewer - for example, a songwriter or producer with artist cuts could create a playlist of “Songs I Wrote,” “Songwriting Credits,” or “Visual Discography,” adding the artist videos to your playlist and featuring it as a section on your channel’s home page.
-Maybe you have an award winning song from a competition or a first big cut which becomes popular in another country - you can feature that song in a playlist at the top of your channel, naming the video’s respective playlist “Winner of ___ Songwriting Competition” or “#1 on Top ___ Songs Chart.”
+At any stage in your career, you can use playlist naming to add context for the viewer.
+For example, a songwriter or producer with artist cuts could create a playlist of “Songs I Wrote,” “Songwriting Credits,” or “Visual Discography,” adding the artist videos to your playlist and featuring it as a section on your channel’s home page.
+Maybe you have an award-winning song from a competition or a first big cut that becomes popular in another country; you can feature that song in a playlist at the top of your channel, naming the video’s respective playlist “Winner of ___ Songwriting Competition” or “#1 on Top ___ Songs Chart.”

 Collaborating With Others

-Adding a shelf of collaborators to your channel through the Custom Grouping feature can highlight noteworthy names you’re working with or if you’re just getting started, lets you call out artists or songwriters you’re inspired by or hope to work with in the future.
+Adding a shelf of collaborators to your channel through the Custom Grouping feature can highlight noteworthy names you’re working with.
+Or if you’re just getting started, it lets you call out artists or songwriters you’re inspired by, or hope to work with in the future.